 My hunch was that littleBits™ could give students the chance to create something they cared about.
 We know from educational research that when students are interested in a subject and feel that it is relevant, there are golden opportunities for engaged learning that public schools so often miss (or worse, crush).
 After several months of observation and class use, I’m convinced that my hunch was right.

-Let’s start with the PROS of using littleBits™ in your library or school makerspace:
+The PROS of using littleBits™ in your library or school makerspace:

 - Students can’t get enough of them!
 The littleBits™ makerspace center has continually been one of the most popular centers in the library, to the point that it’s difficult to get students to complete other information and media literacy centers.